vgno/coding-standards/android/README.md

 **3.3.1** Wildcard imports are allowed in unit tests

+(Why: Both JUnit and Robolectric code is prettier when you can use `assertEquals` and `mock` without class prefixing)

 **5.2.5** 	Non-constant field name - we use mPrefixing on private and PascalCasing on public fields.
 Examples:

     public String SomeString;
     private String mSomeString;

+(Why: Google uses mPrefixing in the Android SDK.
+PascalCasing in addition completes the  distiguishing between private fields, public fields and local variables)

 # Example class

 ```